-2. It will take certain time for the FWT bit state changing from high to low in the erase or write operation, which can be selected by the FWERTS bit in the FC2 register.
+2. It will take certain time for the FWT bit state changing from high to low in the erase or write operation.

 Important Points to Note for Flash Memory Write Operations

 - 1. The "Flash Memory Erase/Write Function Enable Procedure" must be successfully activated before the Flash Memory erase/write operation is executed. - 2.
 The Flash Memory erase operation is executed to erase a whole page. - 3.
 The whole write buffer data will be written into the flash memory in a page format.
 The corresponding address cannot exceed the page boundary. - 4.
 After the data is written into the flash memory the flash memory contents must be read out using the table read instruction, TABRD, and checked if it is correct or not.
 If the data written into the flash memory is incorrect, the write buffer should be cleared by setting the CLWB bit high and then write the data again into the write buffer.
 Then activate a write operation on the same flash memory page without erasing it.
 The data check, buffer clear and data re-write steps should be repeatedly executed until the data written into the flash memory is correct. - 5.
 The system frequency should be setup to the maximum application frequency when data write and data check operations are executed using the IAP function.